 Tie

-Favero locates the battery and electronics in a round cylinder that sits on the spindle between the pedal body and the crank arm – so this design isn’t quite as sleek.
+All five pedals feature a fully integrated design.
+However, Favero locates the battery and electronics in a round cylinder that sits on the spindle between the pedal body and the crank arm – so this design isn’t quite as sleek.
 However, this does allow Favero to use a very minimalistic pedal body which is a plus.
+However, the other four sets of power meter pedals are sleeker overall and do not feature a pod on the spindle.

-All four power meter pedals recommend performing a calibration (more correctly referred to as a zero-offset) procedure before every ride.
+It is best practice to perform a calibration (more correctly referred to as a zero-offset) procedure before every ride.
 The process of zero-offsetting your power meter is quick and easy.
-However the Favero Assioma is the only pedal that features auto-zero.
+The Favero Assioma, Wahoo POWRLINK Zero, Garmin Rallys, LOOK Keo Blade power meter pedals all feature auto-zero.
 With auto-zero, the power meter will perform an automatic zero-offset every time you coast for at least two seconds during a ride.
 Therefore, while it is still possible to perform a zero using the head unit, it really is not necessary.

 Warranty

-The PowerTap P2 takes the win in this power meter pedals comparison, as it does not have a known weight limit for the rider.
-The Favero Assioma comes in second with a rider weight limit of 265 lbs.
-The Garmin Vector 3 comes in third with a maximum rider weight limit of 231 lbs.
-(We have not seen a weight limit for the EXAKT so it remains a bit of an unknown here.)
+The Favero Assioma and LOOK Keo Blade both have a rider weight limit of 265 lbs.
+The Wahoo POWRLINK Zero pedals have a 250 lbs weight limit and the Garmin Rally comes with a maximum rider weight limit of 231 lbs.
+We have not seen a weight limit for the SRM X-Power so it remains a bit of an unknown here.

-While the Garmin weight limit seems low, we note that we have customers on the Garmin Vector 3 pedals that weigh more than 231 lbs. and they haven’t reported any issues.
+While the Garmin weight limit seems low, we note that we have customers on the Garmin Rally pedals that weigh more than 231 lbs. and they haven’t reported any issues.
 So we think this is a fairly conservative limit.

 Folks often ask us which pedals are compatible with LOOK Keo cleats – so we have added this as a criteria.
 If you are already using LOOK Keo cleats on another bike, it’s handy if you can use the same shoes with your power meter pedals so you don’t have to worry about swapping out your cleats.
-The SRM LOOK EXAKT obviously ships with LOOK Keo peals, so all good there.
-In addition, while the Favero Assioma and Garmin Vector come with their own cleats, they are also compatible with LOOK Keo original cleats.
-The PowerTap P2s however require that you use the cleats that come with the pedals.
+The Favero Assioma, Garmin Rally and LOOK Keo Blade are all compatible with LOOK Keo original cleats.

 Pedal/Cleat Engagement